 Tax Deductions May Help Ease the Cost of Fertility Treatment

 At Shady Grove Fertility, we are dedicated to helping each patient feel confident about their ability to grow their families through outstanding treatment success rates and innovative financial options.
-There is one man we all know that some patients are surprised to learn can help offset the costs associated with fertility treatment: Uncle Sam.
+In addition to our financial programs, we also strive to make patients aware of cost-saving measures, including one very surprising option: Uncle Sam.

 Many patients may be able take advantage of an IRS rule that allows medical expenses that exceed 10% of their adjusted gross income to be itemized and deducted from their annual tax bill.
 Itemizing medical deductions can result in a significant refund of the money patients pay for fertility treatment.